 2.25% in higher fees may not seem like much but consider a hypothetical case where your investments return 7% annually over the next decade.
 The additional 2.25% in fees would consume over 32% of your returns in the first year!
 But it gets worse.
 Because of the compound curse of fees, this 32% won't be making money for you the next year, the following year, and so on.
 This is how fees compound to erode your retirement savings in a significant way and emphasizes why low fees matter.

 "In investing, you get what you don't pay for.
 Costs matter." ~ John Bogle

 The effect of this is a slow grinding away of your assets.
 You don't want this when you are starting to invest and your asset base is relatively small, as it will face headwinds in growing large.
 And you don't want this if you are wealthy, as these small percentages equate to huge dollars.

 "About the only thing that's changed on Wall Street is that computers have replaced pencils and graph paper.
 Otherwise, the basics are the same.
 The investor's need to believe somebody is matched by the financial advisor's need to make a nice living.
-If one of them has to be disappointed, it's bound to be the former." ~ John Rothchild, Financial Columnist, Time magazine
+If one of them has to be disappointed, it's bound to be the former." ~ John Rothchild, Financial Columnist, Time Magazine

-And more good news.
+And some good news.

 Take a look at our fees page.
 We think our low fees fall in the category of refreshingly good news.